Requirement: Install Exchange Online PowerShell Module for Microsoft 365.

 Install Exchange Online PowerShell module

 To manage Exchange Online using PowerShell, you need to install the Exchange Online Management module.
 Let’s discuss how to install the Exchange Online PowerShell module on your computer.
 Installing the Exchange Online PowerShell module is a straightforward process.
 The module can be installed using the Install-Module cmdlet.
-It is crucial to Set Execution Policy in PowerShell using “Set-ExecutionPolicy RemoteSigned”, as it needs to be configured to run scripts, and by default, it isn’t!
+It is crucial to Set Execution Policy in PowerShell using “Set-ExecutionPolicy RemoteSigned”, as the execution policy needs to be configured to run scripts, and by default, it isn’t!

 You can check to see if the module is already installed by running the following command: